pugjs/pug/README.md

 [Professionally supported pug is now available](https://tidelift.com/subscription/pkg/npm-pug?utm_source=npm-pug&utm_medium=referral&utm_campaign=readme)

-Pug templates generate javascript which generates HTML.
-The HTML can be run in any browser.
-The generated Javascript can be run in any browser (Is that true?).

-Pug.js plays well with Javascript.
-Pug is written in Javascript.
+Pug is written in Javascript and it plays well with Javascript.
+Pug templates generate javascript, so it is easy to embed Javascript in Pug.
+The generated Javascript
-The Pug templates are compiled to Javascript, which can then be run on [Node.js](http://nodejs.org) or in the browser to generate the HTML.
-It is easy to embed Javascript in Pug.
+can be run on [Node.js](http://nodejs.org) or in the browser to generate the HTML.
 All of this makes Pug
 an excellent choice for web development.

+##License
+Pug.js is released under an MIT License.

 ## Release 2.0.0 (Renamed Pug to Jade)